Aseniwuche Winewak Nation

 What is AWN?

 Aseniwuche Winewak Nation (AWN) is a nonprofit society based in Grande Cache, Alberta.
-AWN represents over 500 adults and youth who share a unique history and ancestry as a distinct Indigenous group rooted in the Rocky Mountians.
+AWN represents over 500 adults and youth who share a unique history and ancestry as a distinct Indigenous group rooted in the Rocky Mountains.

 Who are the Aseniwuche Winewak ᐊᓯᓂᐊᐧᒋ ᐃᐧᓂᐊᐧᐠ?